fchmainy/k8s-trainings-101/README.md

     Optional Lab6 - East-West or Microservice-to-Microservice traffic

 ---
+## Pre-requisites

+Please install on student machines:
+- Docker desktop
+- Helm
+- git command

+In case a student can't install the pre-req, there is an UDF BP : https://udf.f5.com/b/8c967d89-dcb3-4788-b41c-1e6a066d3ad5#documentation

+---

 ## Lab0 - Getting familiar with Docker Engine and build your first application
 ### Description